 I am only sharing this as I took the time to write it and I notice many people are annoyed by these Microsoft “features”.

-The second download is the application itself.
-It is a console (or windowless) application – so to terminate it use the Task Manager.
+It hides its window – so terminate it use the Task Manager.
 It is not designed to be overly clever, it does not have a notification tray icon.

 If you want it to run on start up make a shortcut to where you have saved it in the start up folder, or use the installer!